UPDATED: Culpeper Chamber calls off circuit court clerk's candidates' forum

 Shortly thereafter, the Board of Supervisors, led by Tom Underwood, petitioned the court to hold a Special Election on March 30 to fill out the remaining term versus waiting until the November elections.
 The Special Election will cost the county an estimated $86,000.

 Keene’s campaign Facebook page did not address the candidates’ forum cancellation.
-He did not respond to a message and phone call from the Star-Exponent.
+He did not respond to messages and phone calls from the Star-Exponent.

 In a recent Facebook post that was also sent in the mail as a campaign flyer, Keene, who is running for the historically non-party-affiliated office as a Republican, addressed recent criticism about an earlier campaign flyer featuring images of a Bible and a gun.